Academy for Math, Engineering & Science

 The Early College Partnership that exists between the University of Utah with AMES allows prepared high school students to earn both high school and college credit by taking College level courses work.
 These courses are taught at AMES Early College High School (exception: Chemistry Lab).
 All courses fulfill graduation requirements at the University of Utah.

-- Junior or senior class standing (freshman and sophomore by exception only).
+- Typically Junior or senior class standing

 - If the student wishes to participate in college level courses not offered at AMES, qualified students can participate in the High School University Program.
 Deadlines are different.
 You will need to check on their website.